attack-community/website/event.md

 You will hear updates from MITRE, the Center for Threat-Informed Defense and from the developers of systems and tools supporting the ATT&CK® Framework.
 But even more importantly, you will learn best practices from your peers in the user community.

-You can register for the event on the following link.
+You can register for the event on the following link:

+<a href="https://www.eurocontrol.int/event/2025-eu-mitre-attckr-community-workshop"> Registration for the 2025 EU MITRE ATT&CK Community Workshop </a>

 Please specify if you would like to attend in person or virtually.
-If you attend in person, you can also submit a proposal for a talk, to share your experience with the ATT&CK® Framework:
+If you attend in person, you can also submit a proposal for a talk, to share your experience with the ATT&CK® Framework.
-<a href="https://www.eurocontrol.int/event/2025-eu-mitre-attckr-community-workshop"> Registration for the 2025 EU MITRE ATT&CK Community Workshop </a>

 # About the EU ATT&CK Community